chrisdl/glancejs/README.md

 # Glance

-Glance is a NodeJS library for simplifying objects.
+Glance is a Node library for simplifying objects.
 It allows you to cut off arrays after a certain number and to cap objects after a certain depth is reached.

-It has no dependencies and is only about 100 loc.
+Glance has no dependencies and is only about 100 loc.

-I use it for debugging big JSON responses mainly, but it's pretty general so there are definitely other usecases.
+I use it for debugging big JSON responses mainly, but it‘s very general so there are definitely other usecases.

 ```javascript
 // It can make this